 The subtext is Mercosur, the South American customs union that groups Uruguay with Argentina, Brazil and Paraguay.
 Its rules lean on consensus for outside trade deals, and Uruguay’s solo push toward the Pacific has long irritated its partners.

 Chile is not a full Mercosur member and enjoys more freedom to strike its own deals.
-By courting Orsi, Kast is offering a like-minded partner outside the bloc’s constraints, which could reshape how Uruguay trades.
+By courting Orsi, Kast offers a like-minded partner outside the bloc’s limits, which could reshape how Uruguay trades.

 There is a wider realignment at work too.
 Much of Latin America has swung to the right and toward Washington in the past year, leaving Orsi and Brazil’s Lula as the last big names of the left.

 That Kast would still court Orsi shows trade logic can outrun ideology.
-For a foreign reader, the takeaway is that Pacific-facing infrastructure and Asian markets are now the prize both sides chase, whatever their politics.
+For a foreign reader, the takeaway is simple: Pacific infrastructure and Asian markets are now the prize both sides chase.

 Timing sharpened the symbolism.
-Kast arrived straight from Paraguay, where he attended a Mercosur summit at which Uruguay took over the bloc’s rotating presidency, giving Montevideo a louder voice in regional coordination for the months ahead.
+Kast arrived straight from Paraguay, where he attended a Mercosur summit at which Uruguay took over the bloc’s rotating presidency, giving Montevideo a louder voice for the months ahead.

 Both presidents leaned on a shared theme.
 They stressed that ties between Chilean and Uruguayan leaders have stayed strong across changes of government, framing cooperation as a habit that survives whoever holds office.